 This show had some of the most enviable casting in modern Broadway history…a dual star turn by two living legends of the theater, Patti Lupone and Christine Ebersole.
 And yet, despite that luminous level of star power, it barely lasted out the season.
 Granted, it was probably always destined to close the moment one of its stars left, and Lupone did leave earlier than originally scheduled due to a health problem, but even apart from its short run, the show seems to have gotten an oddly lukewarm reaction for something that sounded so special on paper.
 Part of this might have had to do with the sheer level of artistic competition that season, where even the flops were generally wonderful, but the show also seems to have let down its stars in terms of composition.

-The score, written by Scott Frankel and Doug Wright, the same team that provided the score to Ebersole’s earlier vehicle Grey Gardens, is also something of a disappointment.
-It’s consistently competent, but it rarely rises to anything beyond that, consisting mostly of overly earnest character numbers for the leads.
+The score, written by Scott Frankel and Doug Wright, the same team that provided the score to Ebersole’s earlier vehicle Grey Gardens, is capable work, but it also lacks a certain spark, consisting mostly of overly earnest character numbers for the leads.
 Admittedly, Grey Gardens had its share of numbers like that as well, but it also featured several deeply haunting ballads and dazzling character showpieces that outshone anything on display here.

-More damningly, the score never really gives the show’s two big stars much to do.
-Lupone and Ebersole do get one showstopper each at the eleven-o’clock spot, and their final duet, “Beauty in the World”, is suitably lovely and sad, but apart from that, the material is too tame and staid to ever give the two a chance to really stun the audience like we’ve seen them do in their previous shows.
-As a result, the audience was ultimately paying less for a blow-you-out-of-your-seat theatrical experience and more for just the privilege of seeing Patti Lupone and Christine Ebersole on stage at the same time, even though neither of them was actually allowed to do anything very interesting.
+More damningly, the score never really allows the show’s two big stars to cut loose.
+Lupone and Ebersole get three strong duets in Act One (“My American Moment”, “If I’d Been a Man”, and “Face to Face”) and one showstopper each at the eleven-o’clock spot (Ebersole’s “Pink” and Lupone’s “Forever Beautiful”), and their final duet, “Beauty in the World”, is suitably lovely and sad.
+Still, for the most part, the material is too tame and staid to ever give the two a chance to really stun the audience like we’ve seen them do in their previous shows (indeed, the show’s liveliest number, the deliberately trashy showstopper “Fire and Ice”, didn’t even go to the stars, but to supporting players).
+As a result, the audience was ultimately paying less for a blow-you-out-of-your-seat theatrical experience and more for just the privilege of seeing Patti Lupone and Christine Ebersole on stage at the same time, even though neither of them was actually allowed to do anything especially interesting.

 Grey Gardens had its share of problems too, but it had genuine flashes of pure magic that make it a memorable show to have seen and well worth hearing on recording if you didn’t.
 No such flashes are on display here…even the two eleven-o’clock showstoppers are less interesting than the best numbers in Grey Gardens…making this a show that is likely to amount in the long run to little more than a footnote in the careers of two great stars who were capable of better if the writers had only thought to ask it of them.